anaconda/conda-anaconda-telemetry/README.md

 This will create a new environment in the `./env` folder of your project and modifies `CONDA_EXE` to point to an isolated version of conda within this environment.

-To update this environment when new dependencies are added to `environment.yml`, you can run the same `source develop.sh` command as above.
+To update this environment when new dependencies are added to `requirements.txt`, you can run the same `source develop.sh` command as above.

 ### Setting up OTEL collector and Elastic Search